ossf/wg-best-practices-os-developers/docs/labs/create_checker.md

    [input1.html](input1.html), and modify it for your situation.
    See David A. Wheeler who can help you get started.

 The text below discusses these in more detail.
+We suggest using the [template](template.html) as a start.
-You can also see our [potential future directions](#potential-future-directions).
+You can also see our
+[potential future directions](#potential-future-directions).

 ## Creating the lab instructions and correct answer